biqasoft/auth-microservie/README.md

 ### Via `Authorization` header

   - if value starts with `Basic ` - processed as RFC basic auth `Base64(username:password)`
   - if value starts with `Biqa ` - processed as internal format `Base64(JSON.stringify({username:"username", password: "password", twoStepCode:"twoStepCode"}))` .
-If user has basic auth enabled, and you want to auth with username and password - this is only one method to get token credentials (which can be later used as just basic auth)
+If user has 2 step auth enabled, and you want to auth with username and password - this is only one method to get token credentials (which can be later used as just basic auth)

 ###